-Share this news postcommented on "Obesity - influence on spinal degeneration and surgical outcome The WHO definition of overweight status is a Body Mass Index(BMI) of ..."/news/obesityan-important-neurosurgical-comorbidity-for-complex-reasons/60536
+Share this news postcommented on "Obesity - influence on spinal degeneration and surgical outcome ..."/news/obesityan-important-neurosurgical-comorbidity-for-complex-reasons/60536

 OBESITY-AN IMPORTANT NEUROSURGICAL COMORBIDITY FOR COMPLEX REASONS.21 September at 11:44 from atlas